carlsonp/llm-find-jobs/README.md

 docker compose build
 ```

-Train the job classification model
+Train the job classification model.
+This can take a few minutes depending
+on your hardware.

 ```shell
 docker compose run trainclassifier